-I am a healthy, fit, 18-year-old male.
-I have tried both ways: consuming small amounts of alcohol regularly (1 standard drink a day) and consuming a lot of alcohol irregularly (10 to 20 standard drinks in one night, but only two days a month, or thereabouts).
+I am a healthy, fit, 18 year old male.
+I have tried both ways: consuming small amounts of alcohol regularly (one standard drink a day) and consuming a lot of alcohol irregularly (10 to 20 standard drinks in one night, but only two days a month, or thereabouts).

-I have tended towards drinking a lot irregularly because I have found that I can't notice any effects until I have had at least 4 or 5 drinks, 80 to 100 proof shots, usually mixed with soft drink.
+I have tended towards drinking a lot irregularly because I have found that I can't notice any effects until I have had at least four or five drinks, 80 to 100 proof shots, usually mixed with soft drink.

 Dear Triple Shot,